 This is your club news #

-Peter Davis informed us of a new Classic Bike Show at Stanmer House Brighton Sunday 20th and every month on the 3rd weekend.
+Peter Davis informed us of a new Classic Bike Show at Stanmer House Brighton Sunday 20th and every month on the 3rd xxxxxxx.
 Check out their Web Site.

 Only recently got this one.
 This Thursday 17th a Run is taking place at 09:30 usual meeting Place in Haywards Heath.
 Ron can't make now due to a Hospital appointment, I also have a Hospital appointment on the day.

 Pete Hide asked that the French Rally Regulations be shown on the website

 Article 1: Priority shall be granted to any cyclecar in this rally, including scooters or motorcycles with or without sidecar where the year of manufacture is prior to 1995 and complies with the legislation.